Pink Slime! MMM. Chicken or Beef?

 - the list goes on and on!

 If you are looking for a different option, for a change!
-I recommend Beyond Organic for their GreenFed Organic Beef, (Grazing cows who eat only grass and other greens such as forbs, herbs, and legumes), the grazing land is all organic with no pesticides, herbicides, fungicides or chemical fertilizers.
-No antibiotics, hormones or vaccines are used on the cattle.
-The animals are processed biblically and are respected.
-Best of all, the beef is tender, and delicious.
-For more information or to order visit here: Beyond Organic Store – Beef & Steak
+I recommend eating grassed organic Beef, (Grazing cows who eat only grass and other greens such as forbs, herbs, and legumes), the grazing land they are on should organic with no pesticides, herbicides, fungicides or chemical fertilizers.
+No antibiotics, hormones or vaccines should be used on the cattle.